 Navigation: Finding Your Way Without Technology

-Getting lost can turn a minor problem into a life-threatening situation.
-Understanding basic navigation without GPS or compass is a critical survival skill.
+Getting lost turns a minor problem into a life-threatening one.
+Basic navigation without GPS or compass is non-negotiable.

 First Rule: Don't Get Lost